 Best Methods to Remove Snow and Ice from Your Deck

-Yes, your deck is rated to withstand more weight than your roof when it comes to ice and snow.
-And sure, it is a great safety measure to remove snow from any deck if accumulation exceeds three feet or if the installation is old or frequently traveled.
+Yes, when it comes to ice and snow, your deck is actually rated to withstand more weight than your roof.
+And, sure, it is a great safety measure to remove snow from any deck if accumulation exceeds three feet or if the installation is old or frequently traveled.
 If you do find yourself shoveling this winter, just be sure to follow these tips to avoid harming your synthetic or organic decking material:

 1. Use a broom